 NEPA requires Federal agencies to integrate the environmental review into their planning and decision-making process.
 This DPR/EA is consistent with NEPA statutory requirements.
-The report reflects an integrated planning process.
+The report reflects an integrated planning process, which avoids, minimizes, and mitigates adverse project impacts associated with the proposed action(s).